 The Group’s exploration and evaluation expenditure in 2020, including expenditure on pre-feasibility studies, dropped by 23% to $85 million compared with 2019, following a reduction in expenditure triggered by the rapid weakening of the copper market in the first half of the year and restrictions on travel and other activities required under the new COVID-19 protocols.

-Our exploration programmes in the copper belts of northern and central Chile continue, particularly in areas with high prospectivity for porphyry copper, as well as manto and IOCG (Iron Ore Copper Gold)-type deposits.
-During 2019 the early stage programmes drilled more than 100,000 metres, 10% more than in 2018, with most of the drilling on two properties.
+The Group’s exploration programmes are in the copper belts of northern-central Chile, particularly in areas with high prospectivity for porphyry copper, as well as manto and IOCG (Iron Ore Copper Gold)-type deposits.
+During 2020 the early-stage programmes completed more than 40,000 metres of drilling, some 50% less than in 2019.

-International exploration efforts remain concentrated on the key copper belts of North and South America, with a strong focus on Peru and western North America.
-South American activities were led from the Group’s office in Santiago and North American efforts from the office in Toronto.
+International exploration efforts remain concentrated on the key copper belts of North and South America, with a strong focus on Peru and western North America, which were also affected by COVID-19 restrictions.

 Annual Report 2020